-In this section, we discuss two examples of DDM workflows designed and executed on a Grid using DIS3GNO.
-The first workflow is a parameter sweeping application in which a dataset is processed using multiple instances of the same classification algorithm with different parameters, with the goal of finding the best classifier on the basis of some accuracy parameters.
+In this section we discuss two examples of distributed data mining workflows designed and executed on a Grid using DIS3GNO.
+The first workflow is a parameter sweeping application in which a dataset is processed using multiple instances of the same classification algorithm with different parameters, with the goal of finding the best classifier based on some accuracy parameters.
 The second workflow is the ensemble learning application already introduced in the previous section.

-Both workflows are representative, in terms of complexity and size, of most DDM applications that can be found in the literature.
-Indeed, DIS3GNO has been designed for DDM applications, not for general engineering workflows.
-Therefore, it can manage tens of tasks that is typically a sufficient number for DDM applications both in science and business domain.
+Both workflows are representative, in terms of complexity and size, of most distributed data mining applications that can be found in the literature.
+Indeed, DIS3GNO has been designed for distributed data mining applications, not for general engineering workflows.
+Therefore, it can manage tens of tasks that is typically a sufficient number for distributed data mining applications both in science and business domain.